hazelcaling/hazelcaling/README.md

-# Hi, I'm Hazel Caling! 👋
+# Hey there! 👋

 ## About Me
-I’m a full-stack software engineer with a background in logistics and supply chain management.
-I recently graduated from App Academy and am passionate about building innovative solutions, particularly in logistics and farming.
+I’m Hazel Caling, a full-stack software engineer with a rich background in logistics and supply chain management.
+With 15 years of experience under my belt, I’ve transitioned from optimizing supply chains to crafting innovative tech solutions.
+My passion lies in using technology to solve real-world problems in sectors like logistics and agriculture.

+When I'm not coding, you'll find me:

+* 🐶 Enjoying walks with my two dogs
+* 🍴 Discovering new restaurants
+* 🍳 Experimenting with new recipes

+I’m a recent graduate of App Academy, and I’m excited to keep learning and growing in the tech world.

 ## Skills